finopsfoundation/frameworkassessment/README.md

-# FinOps Framework Assessment Playbook
+# FinOps Assessment Playbook

 ## Introduction

 FinOps is an evolving cloud financial management discipline and cultural practice that enables organizations to get maximum business value by helping engineering, finance, technology and business teams to collaborate on data-driven spending decisions.

 Once you have adopted FinOps, you will find that to maximize the benefits you realize from Cloud you must also continually mature your FinOps practice, in a journey toward FinOps excellence.

 This playbook is designed to be used in conjunction with the FinOps  Framework to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.Understanding your current situation leads to a clearer understanding of the key areas you must next focus closely on, in order to progress in a meaningful way.